higefee-218/BreedRPlus/USER_MANUAL.md

 - Phenotype data is automatically aligned to match genotype sample order
 - Only individuals present in both genotype and phenotype data are retained
 - The backing file stores genotype data efficiently for large datasets
+- It is highly recommended to trim your genotype and phenotype data and perform quality control before running the analysis.

 ---